About Us

 Our Team

-We are an exciting fusion of passion, fun, science and our team’s applied experience leading groups in the outdoors.
+We are an exciting fusion of passion, fun, human, health and ecological science and our team’s applied experience leading groups in the outdoors.

 Emma